misterfish/stick/README.md

 expression, and also limit the scope of the assignments in a way which is easy to read.
-Code which is based on expressions rather than blocks of statements can be made referentially transparent, and therefore much easier to read & refactor, especially considering that each statement is a possible side-effect inducing timebomb.
+Code which is based on expressions rather than blocks of statements can be made referentially transparent, and therefore much easier to read, refactor, & prove the correctness of, especially considering that each statement is a possible side-effect inducing timebomb.

     // --- convert a celsius value to both fahrenheit & kelvin.